This 5th-grade assignment shows you how. Can you do it?

 What’s Your Strategy?

 Testimonials are a written or spoken statement emphasizing the virtues of a product or service.
-Like a good song, a glass of fine wine, or an unexpected good deed: a testimonial is a simple item with the power to change someone’s perspective.
+Like a great song, a glass of fine wine, or an unexpected act of kindness, a testimonial is a simple item with the power to change someone’s perspective.

 In real life, we use them all the time.
 Continue reading The 3 x 3 x 3 Guide to Testimonials